 Step #1: Prepare The Heater For Flushing

 Before you do anything else, switch your water heater’s thermostat off.
 Depending on your tank, you may be able to simply switch it to “Pilot” mode.
-This will save you the trouble of having to reactivate the pilot light, which is easy but a process nonetheless.
+This will save you the trouble of having to reactivate the water heater pilot light, which is easy but a process nonetheless.
 If you do this, you also won’t need to switch the gas off.

 If you have an electric water heater, you’ll need to cut power to the unit using the appropriate switch.